reiryuki/Audio-Wizard-DTS-HPX-Asus-Zenfone-5-Magisk-Module/README.md

   `setprop` `aw.cleanup` `1`

    Then reflash the module
+- Patch to not changing ro.build.product is enabled by default (v1.3).
+But if you got problem with it, you can disable it by run at Terminal Emulator:

+  `su`

+  `setprop` `aw.patch` `0`

+   Then reflash the module.
+- No possible to patch ro.product.model because of DTS license check
 - Install Audio Modification Library module if you using other audio mods
 - Audio Compatibility Patch module is not recommended!
 - Delete /data/adb/modules/AudioWizard and /persist|metadata/magisk/AudioWizard via recovery if facing bootloop and send copied and zipped /data/system/dropbox files to dev for fix